-My #Oneword for this year of #Sufficient should have felt like a blessing, but instead I was left feeling that somehow I must not be enough on my own.
+#Sufficient, my #Oneword for the year, should have felt like a blessing.
+Instead, I was left feeling that somehow I must not be enough on my own.
 I felt a yoke of shame when I thought about all of the tasks and labels that used to be part of my make-up.
-I missed the days of working up a sweat in the garden, and I missed the days of re-decorating my home.
+I missed the days of working up a sweat in the garden and the days of re-decorating my home.
 Even more, I missed the days of serving and caring for so many different people.
-Yet when I heard God whisper His Word for me, I knew He was calling me higher, away from my old view of myself.
+Yet when I heard God whisper His #Oneword for me, I knew He was calling me higher, away from my old view of myself.

-I knew that HE had bought my salvation at the cross.
-I knew that HE was the one to work in the hearts of my loved ones.
-But physically?
-Well, I did not realize how much of my working had been done in my own strength, until that strength was cut in half, and then in half again, and then I stopped measuring the cuts.
+I knew that HE had bought my salvation at the cross and I knew that HE was the one to work in the hearts of my loved ones – but physically?
+Well, I did not realize how much of my working had been done in my own strength until that strength was cut in half, then cut in half again.
+Finally, I stopped measuring the cuts.

-When my Rheumatoid Arthritis medication stopped being effective, and I began the long hunt for one that would work, I thought it might take a few months.
-I could not have seen that the search would lead me through failure after failure, and through side effects that would leave me reeling.
-I certainly would not have expected that over a year and a half later I would still be waiting for the right medication that my body could tolerate.
-But I also did not anticipate the true sufficiency that I would experience.
+When my rheumatoid arthritis medication stopped being effective, I began the long hunt for one that would work.
+I thought it might take a few months.
+I could not have seen that the search would lead me through failure after failure – and through side effects that would leave me reeling.
+Certainly, I would not have expected that over a year and a half later, I would still be waiting for a medication my body could tolerate.
+I also did not anticipate the true sufficiency that I would experience.

 Have you ever felt the arms of someone stronger carrying you through the storm?

-In the midst of the year of medication failures, another storm raged around me: my husband had total knee replacement surgery when a 40-year-old injury finally called out for relief.
-His recover process brought a pain that was deeper than he had expected it would go.
+Amid the year of medication failures, another storm raged around me: my husband had total knee replacement surgery when a 40-year-old injury finally called out for relief.
+His recovery process brought a pain that was deeper than he had expected.
 One night in agony, he cried out for me to help, and I could only offer what I had been given: the arms that carried me would stretch to carry him also.

 When we sat in chairs on opposite sides of the room, each one dealing with a different set of obstacles, I found myself looking up to catch the glimpse of my husband’s compassionate gaze.